reflectoring/reflectoring.github.io/content/blog/2022/2022-08-03-feature-flags-in-nodejs-react-client-with-launchdarkly.md

-## String based Feature Flag to hide/display content on the Fly
+## String-based Feature Flag to Hide/Display Content on the Fly

 In our first use-case, let’s try to simply define a string feature flag in LaunchDarkly UI.
 We will simply list some users in the React UI.
 If any of the users matches the user name defined in the feature flag variation, then we will encrypt that user name in the UI.
 It would be pretty simple but enough to understand how we can enable/disable a feature in web UI.